 Soccer salaries exceed millions of dollars, pounds, yen and euro annually.
-Professional soccer players are the highest paid athletes of any sport in the world.
+Professional soccer players are some of the highest paid athletes of any sport in the world.
 In fact, as of May, 2012, in the top 5 highest paying teams of any sport in the world, the top four are soccer (football) teams.
 Two are from La Liga in Spain and Serie A in Italy, and two are from the English Premier League (aka: Barclay’s Premier League or EPL) in England.
 Rounding out the top 5 highest paying athletic teams in the world are the Los Angeles Lakers of the NBA (National Basketball Association).

 Now, these numbers are strictly based on the salary that the club (team management) pays it’s players.
 These figures do not take into account endorsements or other sources of income that usually follow world renowned athletes.
 When you take those numbers into account, soccer players fall to the #3 and #4 spots, and when you include individual sports such as golf, tennis and boxing, soccer players fall to 8th and 9th in the top 10.
 The great thing about endorsement income though, is that you don’t have to be particularity good at your sport to earn big money.
 David Beckham, who is now in the twilight of his career and takes up the #8 spot on Forbes Highest Paid Athletes list, earns a meager $9 million annually from the LA Galaxy, but makes an additional $37 million in endorsements from such companies as Burger King and Samsung.